SecureGaze/SecureGAze/README.md

 This repository contains the demo for the SenSys 2025 submission **SecureGaze: Defending Gaze Estimation Against Backdoor Attacks**.
 We will make the implementation of SecureGaze publicly available upon paper acceptance.

 ## Real-time Video Demo
-We demonstrate the threat of the backdoor attack on gaze estimation in the physical world.
-A simple white paper tape can trigger the backdoor behavior of the backdoored gaze estimation model to alter its output gaze direction.
-The backdoored gaze estimation model is trained using GazeCapture dataset and evaluated on the recruited subject.
+We demonstrate the threat of backdoor attacks on gaze estimation models in a real-world setting.
+Using a simple piece of white paper tape, an attacker can activate the backdoor in a compromised model, manipulating it to produce an attacker-chosen gaze direction instead of the actual one.
+The backdoored model was trained on the GazeCapture dataset, and the demonstration involved four invited participants.

 ### Setup for the physical world attack
-The subject is instructed to track a red square stimulus that sequentially appears at each corner of a 24-inch desktop monitor.
-The sequence of appearance follows the order: top-left, top-right, bottom-right, and bottom-left.
-The stimulus remains visible at each corner for four seconds before disappearing and reappearing at the next position.
-In the meantime, a webcam captures full-face images of the participant at 25Hz, and use them as inputs for gaze estimation.
-The setup is illustrated in the following figure.
+The participant is instructed to track a red square stimulus that appears sequentially at each corner of a 24-inch desktop monitor.
+The stimulus follows this order: top-left, top-right, bottom-right, and bottom-left.
+It remains visible at each corner for four seconds before disappearing and reappearing at the next position.
+During this process, a webcam captures full-face images of the participant at 25 Hz, which are used as inputs for gaze estimation.
+The setup is illustrated in the figure below.

 <div align=center>
 <img src="https://github.com/SecureGaze/SecureGaze/blob/main/figures/gaze_pipeline.png" alt="My Image" width="450"/>
 </div>

-### Demo of backdoor attack on gaze estimation
+### Demo of backdoor attack on gaze estimation model
 The red arrow represents the gaze directions estimated by the backdoored gaze estimation model.
-When the trigger is absent, the arrow can follow the subject's gaze directions.
-However, when the trigger is present, the arrow points at the center of the screen, regardless of the actual gaze of the subject.
+In the absence of the trigger, the arrow accurately follows the subject's gaze directions.
+However, when the trigger is present, the arrow consistently points to the center of the screen, ignoring the subject's actual gaze.

 <table style="border: none;">
   <tr>